DishaM22/task1/README.md

 # task1
-ask Summary: Data Cleaning & Preprocessing (Arabica Dataset) Loaded the dataset
+Task Summary: Data Cleaning & Preprocessing (Arabica Dataset) Loaded the dataset
 We loaded the Arabica CSV file in order to find out what type of data it contained.